samskivert/scala-pf-rethink/README.md

 ### Discussion

-It seems that the overhead of throwing an exception is not being optimized away by Hotspot in these cases.
+It seems that the overhead of throwing an exception is not being optimized away by Hotspot in most cases (strangely, it is for `SemiFunc` in the first case only).
 Furthermore, even the non-excepting `PartFuncPlus` is not out-performing plain old `PartialFunction` except in the case of the most expensive guard (which involves converting a string to an integer).

 However, there are various issues complicating the benchmark as is.
 For one, a tremendous amount of garbage is being generated and collected during the test.
-This stems from the test itself (`collect` creates and populates buffers) as well as thunk creation (`b.+=`).
+This stems from the test itself (`collect` creates and populates buffers) as well as closure creation (`b.+=`).
 Earlier versions of the test also created a lot of garbage due to boxing and unboxing, which I managed to eliminate.

 ## collectSumLen

-To try to isolate the underlying performance differences of the three methods, I created another test that avoids generating garbage.
+To try to isolate the essential performance differences of the three methods, I created another test that avoids generating garbage.
 Instead of collecting strings into a buffer, `collectSumLen` simply sums the lengths of the strings for which the partial function returns a result.
+It also specializes on `Array` to avoid `foreach` and its associated closure creation.

 ### PartialFunction